Gaddang people: Language

-The Philippines National Commission for Culture and the Arts speaks of "five recognized dialects of Gaddang (Gaddang proper, Yogad, Maddukayang, Katalangan, and Iraya)", more distantly-related to Ibanag, Itawis, Malaueg, and others.
+The Philippines National Commission for Culture and the Arts speaks of "five recognized dialects of Gaddang (Gaddang proper, Yogad, Katalangan, and Iraya)", more distantly-related to Ibanag, Itawis, Malaueg, and others.
 Gaddang is distinct because it features phonemes (the "F", "V", "Z", and "J" sounds) not often present in many neighboring Philippine languages.
 There are also notable differences from other languages in the distinction between "R" and "L", and the "F" sound is a voiceless bilabial fricative, and not the fortified "P" sound common in many Philippine languages (but not much closer to the English voiceless labiodental fricative, either).
 The Spanish-derived "J" sound (not the "j") has become a plosive.
 Gaddang is noteworthy for the common use of doubled consonants (e.g.: pronounced Gad-dang instead of Ga-dang nor Ga-dang).

 Gaddang is declensionally, conjugationally, and morphologically agglutinative, and is characterized by a dearth of positional/directional adpositional adjunct words.
 Temporal references are usually accomplished using context surrounding these agglutinated nouns or verbs.

 The Gaddang language is identified in Ethnologue, Glottolog, and is incorporated into the Cagayan language group in the system of linguistic ethnologist Lawrence Reid.
 The Dominican fathers assigned to Nueva Viscaya parishes produced a vocabulary in 1850 (transcribed by Pedro Sierra) and copied in 1919 for the library of the University of Santo Tomas by H. Otley Beyer.
 In 1965 Estrella de Lara Calimag interviewed elders in the US and the Philippines to produce a word-list of more than 3,200 Gaddang words included in her dissertation at Columbia.
 The Austronesian Basic Vocabulary Database lists translations of more than two hundred English terms on its Gaddang page.

 Daily use of Gaddang as a primary language has been declining during the last seventy years.
 During the first years of the American occupation, residents of Nueva Vizcaya towns used to schedule community events (e.g.: plays or meetings) to be held in Gaddang and the next day in Ilokano, in order to ensure everyone could participate and enjoy them.
 Teachers in the new American schools had to develop a curriculum for pupils who spoke entirely different languages:

 Ilocanos, Gaddanesaa (sic), and Isanays; the latter coming from the Dupax section.
 There was no one language that all could understand.
 A few spoke, read, and wrote Spanish fluently...to the others Spanish was as strange a tongue as English.

 The use of English in the schools of Isabela and Nueva Vizcaya, as well as in community functions, was only discouraged with the adoption of the 1973 Constitution and its 1976 amendments.
 A more urgent push to nationalize language was made in the 1987 Constitution, which had the unanticipated effect of marginalizing local languages even further.
 Television and official communications have almost entirely used the national Filipino language for nearly a generation.
 Also, Gaddang declined in favor of Ibanag, and eventually in the middle of 20th century, Ilocano as the regional lingua franca of Cagayan Valley, and in 1970s of Cordillera Administrative Region.